Published on August 3rd, 2012 | by Mark Erickson

 It is not necessary to shake prednisolone eye drop solution (AK-Pred, Inflamase Mild, Inflamase Forte).

-Continue to use prednisolone even if you feel well.
+Continue to use prednisolone even if you are seeing well.
 Do not stop using prednisolone without talking to your doctor.

 To use the Pred Forte eye drops, follow these instructions: